American Orchestras’ Futures Fund

 Across the country, orchestras are vigorously engaged in groundbreaking work, embracing opportunities presented by the current environment.
 To support this innovative work, the League is thrilled to announce the American Orchestras' Futures Fund, made possible through the generous support of the Ann & Gordon Getty Foundation and administered by the League.

 This exciting $4.5 million grants program (with $3 million in grants in the first cycle) will support a select number of orchestras that are making significant investments in organizational learning and innovation.
-Two-year organizational grants as well as short-term technical assistance grants will be available for new or ongoing work that demonstrates an impact on the organization, and on its audiences and communities.
+Two-year organizational grants will be available for new or ongoing work that demonstrates an impact on the organization, and on its audiences and communities.
 U.S.-based adult and youth orchestras that are members of the League are eligible to apply.

 Examples of the work that will be supported by the two-year organizational grants include but are not limited to one or more of the following: